hillscottc/django-hotel/README.md

 - The db is managed with Django's admin interface at <http://localhost:8000/admin>

-    - TODO: Need `sudo docker-compose run web python manage.py migrate` to init the db?
+    - `sudo docker-compose run web python manage.py migrate` to init the db.

     - Create an admin account.
     ```bash